File and Folder Pickers

 Android

 Files picked from file pickers on Android are provided by the Storage Access Framework API.
 Due to its limitations, it is not possible to write to existing file in-place.
 Instead, Uno Platform creates a copy of the file in temporary storage and your changes are applied to this temporary file instead.
-When your file stream is then flushed, closed, or disposed of, the changes are written to the source file and the temporary file is discarded.
+When your file stream is then flushed, closed, or disposed of, the changes are written to the source file, and the temporary file is discarded.

-The FileSavePicker API which uses ACTION_CREATE_DOCUMENT on Android has various limitations.
-To allow for the best possible compatibility across different Android versions, you should always add your file type extension to FileTypeChoices, and if possible provide only one such file type.
-In addition, if the SuggestedFileName or the user-typed file name matches an existing file, the resulting file will be renamed with (1) in the name, e.g. test.txt will become test (1).txt and the existing file will not be overwritten.
+The FileSavePicker API, which uses ACTION_CREATE_DOCUMENT on Android, has various limitations.
+To allow for the best possible compatibility across different Android versions, you should always add your file type extension to FileTypeChoices, and, if possible, provide only one such file type.
+In addition, if the SuggestedFileName or the user-typed file name matches an existing file, the resulting file will be renamed with (1) in the name, e.g., test.txt will become test (1).txt and the existing file will not be overwritten.
 However, if the user explicitly taps an existing file in the file browser, the system will show a dialog allowing the app to overwrite the existing file.
-This inconsistent behavior is caused by Android itself, so there is unfortunately no way to work around it from our side.
+This inconsistent behavior is caused by Android itself, so there is, unfortunately, no way to work around it from our side.
 See this issue for more information.

 iOS

 iOS does not offer a built-in FileSavePicker experience.
-Luckily it is possible to implement this functionality for example using a combination of a FolderPicker and ContentDialog.
+Luckily, it is possible to implement this functionality, for example, using a combination of a FolderPicker and ContentDialog.

 #if __IOS__